JavaNickChen/Basic-Model-of-Computational/README.md

     Sub-variant: Mealy type of finite state machine

 # Synopsis
-As a team, Chen Jinhua and Wang Maoyu completed the tasks required by CPO Lab 1.
-We have finished a Dictionary based on hash-map (collision resolution: separate chaining) with mutable vertion and immutable vertion.Chen Jinhua is responsible for the development of the mutable version, and Wang Maoyu is responsible for the immutable version.
+As a team, Chen Jinhua and Wang Maoyu completed the tasks required by CPO Lab 2.
+We have finished a interpreter based on finite state machine.
+Chen Jinhua, and Wang Maoyu is responsible for the basic code of the program.

-In this laboratory work, We have completed various basic operations on the dictionary structure with python LIST.These operations include: add, remove, convert to list, convert from list, Find element, Filter data structure, Map structure, and reduce.We also create a iterator and implement mempty and mconcat funtion.
+A finite state machine interpreter can be used to simulate a Mealy type finite state machine and can interpret and execute the corresponding input signal string.
+The interpreter supports file format input, and if it reaches the end state during execution, it returns the corresponding pass information.
+When encountering illegal input and illegal state transition, the program will output an ERROR message.
+The specific program execution process and error messages will be output in the console and log files at the same time through python logging.

 Our code has been committed into the github https: